SCI-co-Newb/ImpulseOS/README.md

 # ImpulseOS

+I am first following os-tutorial by cfenollosa to learn how to build an os, then I am going to attempt to write one myself

 On a mac, install Homebrew and then 'brew install qemu nasm'

 To compile: nasm -f bin boot_sect.asm -o boot_sect.bin